-Together with the members of your group, brainstorm ways to promote transfer of learning.
+Together with the members of your group, brainstorm ways to apply learning in action.
 Consider how you have promoted transfer in your own training programs or how you would like to.

 Think of as many ideas as possible without considering the constraints.
 Have a group member list all your ideas on flipchart.